Structural restrictions in local causal discovery: identifying direct causes of a target variable

-In our implementation, we opt for HSIC test, GAM estimation, and the Anderson-Darling test with level $\alpha = 0.05$.
-Some comparisons of the performance of GAM and a random forest can be found in the supplementary package.
+In our implementation, we opt for HSIC test, GAM estimation, and the Anderson-Darling test.
+We summarize the algorithm in case of $\mathcal{F} = \mathcal{F}_A$ as follows:

-\subsection{Score-based estimation of $pa_Y$}
+\subsection{Score-based estimation of \texorpdfstring{$pa_Y$}{}}

-In the following, we propose a score-based algorithm for estimating the set of direct causes of $Y$.
-It is a counterpart of score-based algorithms for estimating the full DAG $\mathcal{G}_0$, following the ideas from \cite{Score-based_causal_learning}, \cite{Peters2014}, and \cite{bodik2023identifiability}.
-Recall that under (\ref{SCM_for_Y}), the set $S=pa_Y$ should satisfy that $\varepsilon_S\indep \textbf{X}_S$, every ${X}_i, i\in S$ is significant and $\varepsilon_S\sim U(0,1)$.
+We propose a score-based algorithm for estimating the set of direct causes of $Y$.
+It is a local counterpart of score-based algorithms for estimating the full DAG $\mathcal{G}_0$, following the ideas from \cite{Score-based_causal_learning}, \cite{Peters2014}, and \cite{bodik2023identifiability}.
+Recall that under \eqref{SCM_for_Y}, the set $S=pa_Y$ should satisfy that $\varepsilon_S\indep \textbf{X}_S$, every ${X}_i, i\in S$ is significant and $\varepsilon_S\sim U(0,1)$.
 Therefore, we use the following score function: